Logo Voyage

 Foreigners who have lived in Japan for 10 years continuously are eligible to apply for permanent residency.
 You need to prove that you are financially independent and have no criminal record.
 If granted, then you can live and work in Japan indefinitely.

-However, if you have found work on a US military base, even as a civilian, you may be considered to be under SOFA (Status of Forces Agreement) status, which is separately managed and outside of the Japanese immigration system.
-While you will be physically allowed to remain in Japan and work on base, you will not be considered a resident of Japan, nor be given a Japanese residency card, and will thus be significantly limited in obtaining access to certain services that other residents can access relatively easily (for example, in terms of local banking services you will generally be limited to select local banks with branches near bases that have agreed to accept a US military ID in lieu of a Japanese residence card), and time spent in Japan on SOFA status does not count towards obtaining Japanese permanent residency (if you were working towards permanent residency and change from a Japanese immigration status to SOFA status, you will have to start over if you lose your SOFA status).
+Under SOFA, you will be physically allowed in Japan, but you will not be considered a resident of Japan, nor be given a Japanese residency card, and will thus be significantly limited in obtaining access to services easily available to regular residents.
+For example, you will be limited to select local banks that have agreed to accept a US military ID in lieu of a Japanese residence card and prepaid card services that do not require ID), and time spent in Japan on SOFA status does not count towards obtaining Japanese permanent residency (if you were working towards permanent residency and change from a Japanese immigration status to SOFA status, you will have to start over if you lose your SOFA status).
+You will also be paid in US dollars, so take into account the possibility of the exchange rate (and thus, your off-base buying power) changing over time.
+The upside is that you skip the Japanese immigration process entirely; arrive with the paperwork provided by your employer and you will be allowed in even if you or the job you've been hired for (for example, a lifeguard at an on-base swimming pool or a job at an on-base fast food establishment) would not normally qualify for a Japanese visa.

 Language teaching